GET TO KNOW US

 Emily is a graduate of Birmingham Conservatoire, a volunteer with Melody Music Birmingham and works on the In Harmony social mobility project based in Telford.
 She has experience working with children and young people with complex needs.

 Emily is currently c0-leading the Big Top Band, Sandwell.

 Dalma is a recent graduate of the Royal Birmingham Conservatoire, where she studied opera and specialised in music education.
 After her studies, Dalma worked with Welsh National Opera as a vocal animateur intern and developed an interest in music-making that is accessible for all ages and abilities.
 This interest led Dalma to Big Top where she enjoys sharing music with young people with PMLD.
 As well as her love of music education, Dalma also performs regularly with Birmingham based chamber opera group: Infinite Opera, singing science inspired contemporary music and exploring improvisation.

-Dalma is working on our partnership project with Wolverhampton Music Service and on our Big Top multi-sensory days at schools and settings across the West Midlands!.
+Dalma is working on our partnership project with SIPS Education, Sensory Singing, and on our Big Top multi-sensory days at schools and settings across the West Midlands!